Illustrations for Dan Brown's Inferno

 So....there you have as many illustrations as we can show you without giving away too much of the story.
 For the rest, read the book....

 In real life the Templars who survived those fiery attacks during Dante's day escaped to live in secrecy outside the law.
 That act of defiance grew into a rebellion that gave them a measure of revenge on the Vatican and kings who had attacked them.
-Their story is now told in Templars: The Rise, Fall & Survival of the Knights Templar.
+Their story is now told in Sworn in Secret: Freemasonry and the Knights Templar.
 It reads like a Dan Brown novel, with its trail of clues that reveal the struggles between Templars and the Vatican, but these are real people and events.

 Dan Brown's Inferno Illustrations